 Now we get to the question everyone always wonders.
 Can beeswax food wrap really replace plastic wrap?
 The answer is: absolutely!

-In our home, we use the same food wrap sold in the Earth Friendly Tips store, and I have never had to buy plastic wrap since we made the switch.
+In our home, we use beeswax food wraps, and I have never had to buy plastic wrap since we made the switch.
 It’s great for wrapping up leftovers, pieces of fruit and vegetables, snacks, and more.

 If you’re looking for an easy way to reduce plastic use in the kitchen and save money at the same time, you’ll love reusable food wrap.

 Now that you’ve learned everything you wanted to know about reusable beeswax food wrap, are you ready for more tips on how to live a more eco-friendly life?
 Then make sure you check out some of our other popular posts:

 - How to Create an Eco-Friendly Cleaning Routine

 - The 9 Best Reusable Straws